idiap/bob/src/doc/TorchInstallation.rst

   Python 2.5 or up;
 * `NumPy`_: this dependence is used to bind blitz::Arrays to python.
 * `Matplotlib`_: A matlab-like python plotting environment
+* `Qt4`_: This library is used as the basis for the face detection and localization framework (Visioner).
+This dependence is optional.
+Face localization and detection will only be compiled if you have that installed.

 Data access
 ===========